sunnydayw/Yelp-Clone/README.md

 The following **optional** features are implemented:

-- [ ] Search results page
+- [x] Search results page
-- [ ] Infinite scroll for restaurant results.
+- [x] Infinite scroll for restaurant results.
-- [ ] Implement map view of restaurant results.
+- [x] Implement map view of restaurant results.
-- [ ] Implement the restaurant detail page.
+- [x] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] dynamic mapview, response to user current display restaurant
+- [x] restaurants photo collection using webview
+- [x] quick select predefined categories
+- [x] categories filters

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. using google map API vs iOS Map Kit
+2. How to process JSON data.
+(BDBOAuth1Manager)

 ## Video Walkthrough